Interior Design Process

 As part of all of our assignments, we provide basic interior design services.
 We design and create contract documents for interior finishes.
 We will coordinate with your kitchen and closet designers.
 We will select new furniture and furnishings with you, visiting showrooms and having samples in our studio.
 We will suggest placements for your furniture in your new home and provide a layout.

-Following your approval of the Design Development drawings, Mitchell Wall will commence with Construction Documents, the technical drawings that instruct your builder exactly how to build your home.
+Following your approval of the Design Development drawings, Mitchell Wall Architecture and Design will commence with Construction Documents, the technical drawings that instruct your builder exactly how to build your home.
 Structural and Civil Engineering services will be required and so we will incorporate their work into our Construction Documents.
 Our Construction Documents are thorough and complete and become a part of your legal document with your General Contractor.